+- Edit nesting jobs

 - Create a step & repeat (pattern repeats)

 - Scale jobs

 - Flip and rotate jobs

 - Position jobs on the substrate

 - Select a job-specific substrate

 - Define the print settings

+- Create templates from predefined job settings

 Spooled jobs are listed in the Fiery Command WorkStation Held list.
 You can open a maximum of five jobs simultaneously in Job Editor.
 Each job is displayed on a separate tab in Job Editor.